Bitpainter75/FerrumPix/README.md

        open /Applications/FerrumPix.app

+### macOS signing

+The macOS packages are currently unsigned and should still be considered experimental.

+Code signing and notarization require an Apple Developer account and come with an ongoing cost.
+Since FerrumPix is currently a free, non-commercial project and does not generate any revenue, signed macOS builds are not planned for the time being.

+If the project receives sponsorship or other financial support in the future, official signing and notarization may be added.

 ### Good to know

 The packages are self-contained and bring the .NET runtime with them, so nothing has to be